LarryAMorgan/MRA_Covell/README.md

 # MRA_Covell
-A web map of Covell sector orchards can be found here.
+A web map of Covell sector orchards can be found <a href="https://larryamorgan.github.io/MRA_Covell/">here.</a>.